PerfectSideRepos/Perfect-CArrayHelper/README.md

 let _  = helper.append(pArray: &array, element: strdup("hello"))
 let _  = helper.append(pArray: &array, element: strdup("world!"))

-// iterate pointers in the array helper.forEach(array: array!) { str in let s = String(cString: str)
+// iterate pointers in the array, and release the strdup helper.forEach(array: array!) { str in let s = String(cString: str) print(s) free(str)
-  print(s)
 }//next

 // do some more array stuff with this pointer